Try This One Trick To Improve Student Outcomes

 On average, those peers are found more often in economically mixed than in high-poverty schools.

 It's also an advantage to be in a classroom where your peers are high-achieving.
-For example, children of professionals have bigger vocabularies on average than low-income students and that will rub off.
+For example, children of professionals have bigger vocabularies on average than low-income students, and that will rub off.

 As for the parents, again, not attaching any blame, but middle-class parents are more likely to be PTA members and volunteer in class.
 That parental involvement benefits every child in a school.

 And finally, the teachers deemed more effective are more likely to be found in economically mixed schools.
 That has to do with those first two factors.
-It's easier to teach in a school with fewer discipline issues, with parents who are there to help out.
+It's easier to teach in a school with fewer discipline issues and with parents who are there to help out.

 OK, but what about the middle-class students?
 Is there evidence that it won't hurt them to attend a more diverse school?